 We owe much to science in our daily lives.
 These benefits did not come cheaply.
 It's wasn't as simple as developing a "scientific method".
-Science needed rules to protect against bias and rules on how you draw conclusions from observations or experiments.
-It needed systems for teaching young scientists and for communicating results of studies.
+Science needed rules to protect against bias and rules on how you draw conclusions from experiments.
+Mechanisms were needed for sharing new knowledge.
 And it needed the help of technology.
-All of these pieces seemed to come together during the Scientific Revolution.
-For many discussions of the history of science, its development was much more easy.
-All that was needed was 4 or 5 great thinkers to show the way and the job was done.
-There is a lot of magical thinking in the common view of the history of the science.
+All of these pieces came together during the Scientific Revolution.
+For many, its development was much more easy.
+All that was needed was 4 or 5 great thinkers to show the way.
+There is a lot of magical thinking in this view of history.
 Nowhere is this more true than when the discussion involves the church and science.

-Common accounts of the Scientific Revolution have always had a hidden contradiction.
-It is true that that the great men mentioned above had an immediate and lasting effect on students of nature.
-But that is the problem.
-That means that these men were not "ahead of their time".
-We know what happens when scientists and great thinkers who are ahead of their time first present their ideas.
-The answer is "not much".
-Two examples are Gregor Mendel ( see Mendel and Darwin ) and Alfred Wegener (see Wegener and Continental Drift) but there are many more.
-The reasons that the Scientific Revolution occured in Europe when it did was not only due to the great men of the time but that Europe had been prepared through the Middle Ages for these men.
+The heroes of the Scientific Revolution were not "ahead of their time".
+Great thinkers and great ideas that are ahead of their time are typically ignored.
+Gregor Mendel ( see Mendel and Darwin ) and Alfred Wegener (see Wegener and Continental Drift) are only two of many examples of men who were ignored because they were ahead of their time.
+The reasons that the Scientific Revolution occured in Europe when it did was not only due to the great men of the time but that Europe had been prepared over the centuries for these men.
 If this is true, the church would have had to be involved, in one way or another.

-Science needed two more pieces of the puzzle.
-One was a way to efficiently communicate new work through the community.
-That's where the scientific journal comes in.
-The journal of the Royal Society established a model for sharing work between students of nature.
-This approach had been followed by the Mersenne Circle in a less formal way decades before.
-Another piece of the puzzle was an efficient way of teaching science.
+There were two more pieces to the puzzle.
+Science needed a way to communicate discoveries.
+That's where the scientific journal came in.
+The Journal of the Royal Society established a model for sharing work between students of nature.
+This approach had been followed by the Mersenne Circle (see Galileo's Contemporaries) in a less formal way decades before.
+Another piece of the puzzle was an efficient way for teaching science.
 That system was already well established, the university.
 This was one of the greatest achievements of the Middle Ages ( see Medieval Universities Timeline).
 The medieval university was largely the creation of the church.
-One important innovation that is ignored is the church's desire that they be autonomous, anyone that was accepted as a master at one university could teach as a master at another.
-This all started at the University of Toulouse in 1233.
-It was the start of transferable accreditation (degrees) and aided in the spreading of knowledge from one part of Europe to another.
+Many of the characteristics and structures of the modern university can be traced back to twelfth and thirteenth century Europe.
+Universities are a tremendous tool for spreading new knowledge today, and were so in the Middle Ages.